diamond-org/flask-diamond/docs/model-view-controller.rst

 - **Entities**: An Entity is a type of object.
 Entities have attributes, which are characteristics of the Entity.
 In the chess example, a Player is a an Entity; there are two Players in chess and each one is an instance of the Player class.
 An attribute of Players is "color"; the player controls either white pieces or black pieces, so the player's color can be white or black.
 Since a player can have a name, *name* is therefore also an attribute of a Player.
 - **Relationships**: Entities can affect one another through relationships.
 In the chess example, a Player has many Pieces and each Piece is owned by a Player.
 Since a Player can have many Pieces, we call this a "one-to-many" Relationship.
 There are also one-to-one and many-to-many relationships.

 A model can therefore be described using an Entity-Relationship Diagram, which shows all of the types of objects, their attributes, and the way entities relate to one another.
-Read more about :doc:`writing_models_with_sqlalchemy` for a more detailed discussion and code examples.
+Read more about :doc:`models` for a more detailed discussion and code examples.

 A Philosophy of Models
 ^^^^^^^^^^^^^^^^^^^^^^